akmeraki/NLP-Model-Zoo/README.md

 #### NLP From Scratch

-1. Building a NLP classifier on the News20 dataset
+1. Building a NLP classifier on the News20 dataset (Keras)

 2. Transformers for Scratch